Johan Ramstedt: Biography

-Ramstedt was appointed as a government notary to the 2nd Chamber of the Swedish parliament in 1876 and then to the 1st Chamber from 1877 to 1882.
+Ramstedt was appointed as a government notary to the Second Chamber of the Swedish parliament in 1876 and then to the 1st Chamber from 1877 to 1882.
 He moved on to the Ministry of Justice in 1892, after which he was promoted to Head of the Justice department in 1896 until 1898 when he was appointed Justice Councillor of the Supreme Court of Sweden.

-In 1902 the newly elected Prime Minister Erik Gustaf Boström called upon Ramstedt to join his cabinet.
+In 1902 the newly elected prime minister Erik Gustaf Boström called upon Ramstedt to join his cabinet.
 Under Boström, Ramstedt served as acting Foreign Minister.

-Boström resigned as Prime Minister due to the Swedish-Norwegian Union crisis of 1905 at which time Ramstedt was appointed Prime Minister.
+Boström resigned as prime minister due to the Swedish-Norwegian Union crisis of 1905 at which time Ramstedt was appointed prime minister.
 His immediate task was to solve the union crisis.
-Together with the Crown Prince Gustav a plan was designed allowing the Norwegians to exit the Union with the caveat that the Norwegians would exit the Union without the involvement of the Norwegian Parliament.
+Together with the Crown prince Gustav V a plan was designed allowing the Norwegians to exit the Union with the caveat that the Norwegians would exit the Union without the involvement of the Norwegian Parliament.
 However the plan never came to fruition as the Norwegian Parliament dissolved the Union on 7 June.

 Ramstedt's government made a proposal to the Swedish Parliament where in the Parliament was to grant the Government power to negotiate the terms for the dissolving of the Union with the Norwegians.

-A secret committee led by 1st Chamber protectionist leader Christian Lundeberg rejected the Government's proposal which led to the resignation of Ramstedt and his entire Cabinet, something which had not occurred since 1809.
+A secret committee led by the First Chamber’s Protectionist Party leader Christian Lundeberg rejected the Government's proposal which led to the resignation of Ramstedt and his entire Cabinet, something which had not occurred since 1809.

 Ramstedt was re-appointed Justice Councillor by his successor Prime Minister Lundeberg and in 1909 became the first Government Councillor of the newly created Supreme Administrative Court.

 In 1912, Ramstedt was appointed Governor of Stockholm by Prime Minister Staaff.

 In 1920, Ramstedt retired and lived peacefully until his death in 1935.